Revolutionary Trail outline itinerary

 Very close by is the winding steep road up to the Gran Piedra, literally the ‘Big Rock’.
 A sturdy metal ladder up to the top of the rock gives you amazing views over the sea, the countryside and down the coast all the way to Santiago.
 You will also visit the historic La Isabelica coffee plantation and museum and, if time permits, the Gran Piedra botanical garden.
 Lunch included in local restaurant.
 Return to Santiago late afternoon.
 Dinner at homestay and rest of evening free.

-Day 4 – Santiago de Cuba – Turquino National Park
+Day 4 – Santiago de Cuba – Turquino National Park (B, D)

-Day 5 – La Comandancia hike
+Day 5 – La Comandancia hike (B, PL, D)

-Jeep/truck transfer from the hotel to the trail head to hike to La Comandancia de la Plata, Fidel’s secret base in the mountains with local specialist guide (3km each way).
+0900 After breakfast, jeep/truck transfer from the hotel to the trail head to hike to La Comandancia de la Plata, Fidel’s secret base in the mountains with local specialist guide (3km each way).
 Picnic lunch included.
 Climb up to visit Radio Rebelde (if time allows), the radio station established by the revolutionaries, before returning to the trail head and transfer back to your hotel.
 Dinner and rest of evening free.

-Day 6 – Santo Domingo – Camagüey
+Day 6 – Santo Domingo – Camagüey (B)

-Day 7 – Camaguey – Santa Clara
+Day 7 – Camaguey – Santa Clara (B)

-After breakfast, private transfer from Camaguey to Santa Clara to arrive mid afternoon.
+0800 After breakfast, private transfer from Camaguey to Santa Clara to arrive mid afternoon.
 Check into private guesthouse accommodation, including breakfast x 1 night.
 Rest of day free.

-Day 8 – Santa Clara – Bay of Pigs – Playa Larga
+Day 8 – Santa Clara – Bay of Pigs – Playa Larga (B, L, D)

-Day 9 – Playa Larga – Havana
+Day 9 – Playa Larga – Havana (B)

-Day 10 – Depart Havana
+Day 10 – Havana (B, L)

-Breakfast and half day guided visit on foot of Old Havana with a local guide, exploring the 4 main city squares and visiting the scale model of the city.
-Lunch in local restaurant (included) and rest of day free until private transfer to Havana airport and the end of your Revolutionary Trail trip.
+0900 Breakfast and half day guided visit on foot of Old Havana with a local guide, exploring the 4 main city squares and including a visit to either the Museum of the Revolution or the Museum of Bellas Artes where much of the artwork reflects pre and post Revolutionary politics.
+Lunch in local restaurant (included) and rest of day free.